Fueling is an essential nutritional strategy used by endurance athletes to fuel their athletic performance during intense exercise.

 While athletes do try to fuel with regular food, such as bananas, white bread, or even gummy bears, this can often lead to poor performance and digestive issues.
 It might also be impractical, as chewing while running or cycling doesn't seem to be the best idea ever.

-- they contain all the necessary nutrients,
+- all the necessary nutrients,

-- they don't contain unnecessary ingredients.
+- no unnecessary ingredients.

-- Carbohydrates
+- water,

-- Water
+- electrolytes,

-- Electrolytes
+- carbohyrates.

 Hydration during intense exercise